cloudflare/cloudflare-docs/content/workers-ai/tutorials/fine-tune-models-with-autotrain.md

 ## 3. Upload your CSV file to the Notebook

-Notebooks have a folder structure which you can access by clicking the folder icon on the left hand nav bar.
+Notebooks have a folder structure which you can access by clicking the folder icon on the left hand navigation bar.

 Create a folder named data.